Pope Pius XI and Judaism: Letter from Edith Stein

-Opposition to fascism, Nazism and racism
+Opposition to Nazism and racism

 Speech to Belgian pilgrims 1938

 Ronald Rychlak notes that in September 1938 Pius XI stated:

 Mark well that in the Catholic Mass, Abraham is our Patriarch and forefather.
 Anti-Semitism is incompatible with the lofty thought which that fact expresses.
 It is a movement with which we Christians can have nothing to do.
 No, no I say to you it is impossible for a Christian to take part in anti-Semitism.
 It is inadmissible.
 Through Christ and in Christ we are the spiritual progeny of Abraham.
 Spiritually we are all Semites.

 Martin Rhonheimer asserts that above passage is cited constantly for apologetics purposes but points out a line which is missing (without ellipses) in the text in which Pius asserts "We recognize the right of all people to defend themselves, to take measures against all who threaten their legitimate interests."
 He comments that "It is reasonable to understand the words as meaning: legitimate defense against undue Jewish influence, Yes; 'anti-Semitism,' hatred of the Jews as a people, No." and further notes that "Had the Church really wanted to mount effective opposition to the fate that awaited the Jews, it would have had to condemn—from the very start—not only racism but anti-Semitism in any form, including the social anti-Semitism espoused by not a few churchmen.
 This the Church never did: not in 1933, not in 1937, nor in 1938 or 1939."
 David Kertzer interprets Pius's as meaning "Murdering Jews, burning down their homes and stores, humiliating them, these were all unchristian and inhumane.
 But taking 'legitimate' actions to defend the rest of the population from the Jews, this was something he did not oppose."
 The Pope's comments were made to a group of Belgian pilgrims and were never reported in the Vatican's own newspaper but did appear in other European Catholic papers.
 Saul Friedländer wrote "He did not criticise the ongoing persecution of the Jews, and he included a reference to the right of self-defense (undue Jewish influence).
 Nonetheless his statement was clear: Christians could not condone anti-Semitism of the Nazi kind”.

 In the 1939 issue of B'nai B'rith's National Jewish Monthly features him on the front cover and writes, "Regardless of their personal beliefs, men and women everywhere who believe in democracy and the rights of man have hailed the firm and uncompromising stand of Pope Pius XI against Fascist brutality, paganism, and racial theories.
 In his annual Christmas message to the College of Cardinals, the great Pontiff vigorously denounced Fascism...
 The first international voice in the world to be raised in stern condemnation of the ghastly injustice perpetrated upon the Jewish people by brutal tyrannies was Pope Pius XI".